 - 1/2 teaspoon pumpkin pie spice or ground cinnamon

-Using an electric mixer, beat the cream cheese on medium speed until creamy.
-Reduce the speed to low, gradually add the sugars and beat until smooth.
+Using an electric mixer, beat the cream cheese on medium speed until smooth and creamy.
+Reduce the speed to low and gradually beat in the sugars.
+Scrape down sides and bottom of bowl to make sure everything is incorporated.
+On low speed, beat in the pumpkin and egg.
+Add the sour cream, vanilla, and cornstarch just until incorporated.
 Do not over beat, this incorporates too much air into the batter, which can cause the cheesecake to rise and then sink during baking.
-Scrape down sides and bottom of bowl.
-On low speed, gently beat in the pumpkin and egg, until incorporated.
-Add the sour cream or heavy cream, vanilla, and cornstarch just until incorporated.
 Pour cheesecake filling evenly over prepared crust.

 Bake for about 1 hour.
 Do not over bake.
-Cheesecake will be done when the center is still a little jiggly and the edges are lightly golden.
-Once cheesecake is done baking, you must let it rest.
-Turn oven heat off.
-Open oven door slightly and let cheesecake cool and set inside the oven for about 1 more hour.
-The center will continue to cook and set as it cools down.
+Cheesecake will be done when the center is still a little jiggly and the edges are lightly golden brown.
+Once cheesecake is done baking, to avoid sinking or cracking on top, you must let it sit in the warm oven to rest, with the heat turned off and the oven door slightly opened just a crack, for about 1 more hour after baking.
+The center will continue to cook from the residual heat and set as it cools down.

 Prepare Whipped Cream:

-Combine all ingredients in a large chilled bowl, and whip until soft peaks form.
-Pipe or dollop into cheesecake.
+Combine all ingredients in a large chilled bowl, and whip until peaks form.
+Pipe or dollop into cheesecake just before serving.
 (I used a Wiltom 1M star tip to pipe simple fancy swirls on each slice.)

 Cover leftovers with plastic wrap and store in the refrigerator for 3-4 days.